JorjaKark/FSI-LABS-9/LOGBOOK11.md

   * it is self-signed (`Issuer == Subject`, and SKI == AKI);
   * and you extracted the RSA parameters from the printed modulus/exponents/primes.

-If you want, I can also reformat the RSA parameters (`n, d, p, q`) into cleaner single-line hex strings (no wraps) *using exactly what’s visible in your figures*, but I’ll keep it as-is unless you tell me how strict your report format needs to be.